brightly-salty/qbcanon/literature/young-reader.md

 This is the homepage for the *Young Reader Literature* category.

-### British

-Lewis Carroll
+### Lewis Carroll

-- Alice's Adventures in Wonderland
+Alice's Adventures in Wonderland

+"Jabberwocky"

+### Laura Ingalls Wilder

+Little House on the Prairie